Ruby-colored, Scarlet, Cerise: Red Palette

 Bronze, Apricot, Tangerine: Orange Palette

 Like yellow, orange has powers to create a positive and funny mood among customers.
 However, it is also applied when brands desire to show something cheap and economical.
 Be wise when combining this color not to undermine your illustration impact on the audience.
-One of the greatest examples of correct use of orange is the bookstore Amazon.
+One of the greatest examples of correct use of orange is the multinational technology company Amazon.

 The Art of Color Matching